dirtbags/pcapdb/README.md

 # 3. Setup
 After running 'make install', there are a few more steps to perform.

+## 3-0: Setup hugepages (optional)
+Pcapdb uses 2MB hugepages to manage memory more efficiently.
+If a capture node has hugepages available, they will be automatically consumed by the capture process.

+First, determine how much memory you want to devote to capture.
+I'd recommend about 70% of available system memory, which should be a minimum of 16G (64G or more are recommended).
+Then simply divide that amount by 2M to get the number of hugepages.

+To enable hugepages, add 'hugepages=<number of pages> hugepagesz=2M' to your /boot/grub/grub.conf and reboot.
+You may also want to add it to /etc/default/grub in the GRUB_CMDLINE_LINUX variable, depending on your OS flavor (debian).

 ## 3-1: Post-Install script
 The core/bin/post-install.sh script will handle the vast majority of the system setup for you.